The largest larch

 Rumour has it that it may even be the second-largest larch in all of Canada.
 The mere existence of such a monumental structure in today’s age is nothing short of remarkable.

 In many ways, there is strength and stability in numbers.
-Growing at approximately 1,300 metres elevation, this larch lives among many other trees of respectable size, including western hemlocks and western red cedars.
+Growing at approximately 1,300 metres high, this larch lives among many other trees of respectable size, including western hemlocks and western red cedars.
 Together, they offer some reassurance in an era where the health and diversity of other natural ecosystems are threatened or declining throughout the world.

 Without the conservation efforts aimed at protecting places such as this, these areas would struggle or cease to exist.
 Not only does this forest provide irreplaceable habitat for wildlife, it also provides a place of connection and solace for those fortunate enough to find it.
 An encounter with the grand larch is truly an experience to behold.